Chiral exceptional bound states in the continuum: a higher-order singularity for on-chip control of quantum emission

-where ${{\Omega }_{1}}={{\omega }_{1}}-i{{\gamma }_{1}}-i2{{\gamma }_{\text{wg}}}$,${{\Omega }_{2}}={{\omega }_{2}}-i{{\gamma }_{2}}-i2{{\gamma }_{\text{wg}}}$, \({{\Gamma }_{1}}=-i2{{\gamma }_{\text{wg}}}{{e}^{i\Delta {{\beta }_{1}}}}, {{\Gamma }_{2}}=-i2{{\gamma }_{\text{wg}}}{{e}^{i\Delta {{\beta }_{2}}}}\), $\omega_{1}$ ($\omega_{2}$) and $\gamma_{1}$ ($\gamma_{2}$) denote the resonance frequency and intrinsic cavity loss rate of the two cavities, respectively. $\gamma_{\mathrm{wg}}$ is the coupling rate between the resonators and the two bus waveguides, and $\Delta\beta_{1}$ ($\Delta\beta_{2}$) represent the relative phase shifts between the two interfering light waves for the two bus waveguides serving as radiation channels, respectively.
+where ${{\Omega }_{1}}={{\omega }_{1}}-i{{\gamma }_{1}}-i2{{\gamma }_{\text{wg}}}$, ${{\Omega }_{2}}={{\omega }_{2}}-i{{\gamma }_{2}}-i2{{\gamma }_{\text{wg}}}$, \({{\Gamma }_{1}}=-i2{{\gamma }_{\text{wg}}}{{e}^{i\Delta {{\beta }_{1}}}}, {{\Gamma }_{2}}=-i2{{\gamma }_{\text{wg}}}{{e}^{i\Delta {{\beta }_{2}}}}\), $\omega_{1}$ ($\omega_{2}$) and $\gamma_{1}$ ($\gamma_{2}$) denote the resonance frequency and intrinsic cavity loss rate of the two cavities, respectively. $\gamma_{\mathrm{wg}}$ is the coupling rate between the resonators and the two bus waveguides, and $\Delta\beta_{1}$ ($\Delta\beta_{2}$) represent the relative phase shifts between the two interfering light waves for the two bus waveguides serving as radiation channels, respectively.

-The phase terms between the two radiative components, $\Delta\beta_{1}$ and $\Delta\beta_{2}$, act as efficient parameters to regularize the external coupling.
-When the two resonances are degenerate and $\Delta\beta_{1}$ and $\Delta\beta_{2}$ are equal to $\pi/2$, the interference becomes maximally constructive, yielding predominant out-coupling through the waveguides.
-Conversely, when the phase shifts satisfy the destructive interference condition (i.e., $\Delta\beta_{1} = \Delta\beta_{2} = \pi$), the waveguide-induced leakage channels are eliminated, leading to a symmetry-protected bound state in the continuum (S-BIC) that exhibits an infinite radiative $Q$ factor.
-Notably, the normalized eigenvectors $\left[1,\,0,\,1,\,0\right]^{\mathrm{T}}$ and $\left[0,\,1,\,0,\,1\right]^{\mathrm{T}}$ reveal opposite mode chiralities and share a spectral degeneracy at a diabolic point (DP).
+{The phase terms between the two radiative components, $\Delta\beta_1$ and $\Delta\beta_2$, serve as effective parameters for regulating the external coupling.
+When the two resonance frequencies are degenerate and $\Delta\beta_1 = \Delta\beta_2 = \pi/2$, the radiation fields interfere constructively through the waveguides, resulting in maximized radiation leakage into the continuum.
+In contrast, when the phase shifts satisfy the destructive interference condition ($\Delta\beta_1 = \Delta\beta_2 = \pi$), the outgoing radiation fields cancel each other, effectively eliminating the waveguide-induced leakage channels.
+Under this condition, the system supports a symmetry-protected bound state in the continuum (S-BIC) with ideally vanishing radiative loss and an infinite radiative quality (Q) factor.} Notably, the normalized eigenvectors $\left[1,\,0,\,1,\,0\right]^{\mathrm{T}}$ and $\left[0,\,1,\,0,\,1\right]^{\mathrm{T}}$ reveal opposite mode chiralities and share a spectral degeneracy at a diabolic point (DP).

-Here, by introducing a unidirectional coupling between the CW and CCW components (Fig. 1(b)), the original orthogonality between the pair of S-BICs gets broken.
+Here, by introducing a unidirectional coupling between the CW and CCW components (Fig. 1(b)), the original orthogonality between the pair of S-BICs is broken.
 The system Hamiltonian is consequently modified to: